One of the most frequently asked questions we get this time of year, especially in a rebound season like 2015, is how to move a Monarch chrysalis.

 Winds blow.
 Animals or people walk by and brush up on the butterflies–possibly knocking them off.
 As Janine Robin wrote today, “Of the two chrysalises on the large clay pot, the lower one either fell off or was brushed off by an armadillo, possum or raccoon….I think it’s damaged.”
 Robin said she was able to reattach the chrysalis with a spot of glue.

 Also, if after hatching the butterflies fall and can’t climb back up (which seemingly could happen in the above pot and appears to be what happened with my Queen), their wings will dry crumpled and they will die.
-Having an easy-to-grab surface or twig/branch/leaf to grab would definitely help hoist heavy, damp wings in the event of a fall.
+Having an easy-to-grab surface or twig/branch/leaf would definitely help hoist heavy, damp wings in the event of a fall.

 For more on this subject, see our previous post: Is moving a Monarch chrysalis OK?
 Yes, and here’s how to do it.